zszabo-rh/lightspeed-stack/docs/output.md

     system_prompt: The optional system prompt.
     attachments: The optional attachments.
     no_tools: Whether to bypass all tools and MCP servers (default: False).
+    media_type: The optional media type for response format (application/json or text/plain).

 Example:
     ```python